How to Get Into the Wake Forest School of Medicine: Requirements and Strategies

 If you’re looking for a well-established medical school with a strong reputation for patient care, community service, and clinical research, you might consider applying to the Wake Forest School of Medicine.
 Located in Winston-Salem, North Carolina—a growing leader in the nanotech and biotech fields—Wake Forest Medical School offers students a chance to study medicine while surrounded by vibrant Southern culture.

-The Wake Forest Medical School ranking—#48 in Research and #80 in Primary Care by U.S. News and World Report—places it among other renowned medical programs.
-It also lands in the top third of medical schools regarding its level of funding from the National Institute of Health.
+The Wake Forest Medical School ranking*—Tier 2 in Research and Tier 3 in Primary Care in 2024 (#48 in Research and #80 in Primary Care in 2023) by U.S. News and World Report—places it among other renowned medical programs.
+It also lands in the top third of medical schools regarding its level of funding from the National Institutes of Health.

 If you’re hoping to join a prestigious group of physicians and medical experts who are devoted to pushing the boundaries of medicine and healthcare, Wake Forest might be the place for you.
 Continue reading to explore the Wake Forest Medical School requirements, secondary essays, and interview format so you can increase your odds of getting in.